RStivanson/hex-dots/README.md

 ## Gameplay

 * Click and drag from a dot start a line.
-* Chain dots of similar color to clear them from the board.
+* Chain adjacent dots of similar color to clear them from the board.
-* Creating a loop of dots with clear all dots of that color.
+* Creating a loop of dots will clear all dots of that color.
 * How high of a score can you get within the time limit?

 ![](gameplay.gif)